wispoffates/GPrism/README.md

 ## License

-As GPrism is a fork of Prism by viveleroi, GPrism is licensed the under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.
+As Prism-Bukkit is a fork of Prism by viveleroi, Prism-Bukkit is licensed the under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.
 Please see `LICENSE` or [this website][LICENSE] for the full license.